sfc-gh-boconnor/government_hackathon/README.md

 https://www.gov.uk/government/statistics/postcode-level-gas-statistics-2022

-#### Nominate a Partner
+#### Assigned Peer

 You will both be a provider and a consumer of data.

-- Agree with the partner on who will be supplying gas statistics and who will be supplying electric statistics.
+- Agree with the peer on who will be supplying gas statistics and who will be supplying electric statistics.

 >The Gas provider needs to download [**this**](https://assets.publishing.service.gov.uk/media/65b10088160765001118f7bd/Postcode_level_gas_2022.csv)